alteca/Linked-DocRED/metrics/README.md

 ## Expected format

-The tools to evaluate entity-linkings expect files (both ground truth and predictions) to be formatted in the same format as Linked-DocRED.
+The scripts to evaluate information extraction expect files (both ground truth and predictions) to be formatted in the same format as Linked-DocRED.